1. Rec Sports competition is typically offered in three leagues:

 Teams are strongly urged to enter into the proper level of competition.
-Should a team obviously be playing out of their competitive level, the Intramural Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.
+Should a team obviously be playing out of their competitive level, the Rec Sports Office will immediately counsel that team and has the right, at their discretion, to move a team up to the next class level for playoffs.

 - The term "current Intercollegiate athlete" refers to any player who is on the roster/coaches' list of an Intercollegiate team (including athletes who are red-shirting).

 - The term "Club athlete" refers to any individual who is currently on the roster of a Sport Club team at a four-year institution.

 - The term "Professional" refers to any individual who is currently on the roster of a professional or semi-professional team in a sport.

 - The "experienced" term only refers to an athlete in their like sport (e.g., Club Soccer player is considered an "experienced" player for Rec Sports Soccer but not for Basketball)

 NOTE: Once a participant appears on a current ICA, Club or Pro roster they become an experienced player for that like sport for the entire academic year (Fall, Winter, and Spring)

 - Teams that compete in the Premier, Competitive, or Grad Staff Faculty league will qualify the top teams to playoffs.

 - For all leagues (except Res Hall), the top overall teams in the league will qualify for playoffs pending they meet the following requirements:

 - Attend at least 3/5 scheduled games (i.e. can only forfeit two games due to a no show or not having enough players at game time)